 Morning Lectures and Discussions - Attend classes with Penn faculty from several disciplines, including urban/global studies, philosophy, race and gender, economics and community development, politics, law and policy, history, sociology, environment, and public health.

 Afternoon Workshops and Site Visits - Participate in activities with special guests from community groups, cooperatives, socially responsible businesses, labor unions, political advocacy organizations, environmental projects, urban farms, research institutes, and philanthropies.

 The promise of – and the struggle for – freedom is one of the enduring narratives of human society.
 The faculty will call upon knowledge and experience from many sources:

 This academy has been designed for students who are interested in:

 Program Director: Andrew T. Lamas, J.D.

 Andrew Lamas began teaching at the University of Pennsylvania in 1990.
-His primary appointment is in the School of Arts & Sciences’ Urban Studies Program, where he focuses on the theoretical and practical dimensions, as well as the philosophical and religious bases, of social justice and economic democracy — in the context of urbanization.
-He has also lectured in other schools and programs at Penn, including the Law School, the Wharton School, and the School of Social Policy & Practice.
+His primary faculty appointment is in the School of Arts & Sciences’ undergraduate Urban Studies Program, where he focuses on the theoretical and practical dimensions, as well as the philosophical and religious bases, of social justice and economic democracy — in the context of global urbanization.
+He also teaches students from many of Penn's graduate and professional programs (Law School, Wharton School, School of Nursing, School of Design, and School of Social Policy & Practice).

 Are you a School District of Philadelphia public or charter high school student?
 If so, learn how you could attend this program free of charge through our Penn Summer Scholars Program.